andrewlidong/aA_interview_questions/D1A/behavioral.md

 Why should we hire you for {Web Developer Role}?

   When I start work on a project, particularly if it's something experiential and client-facing, I am very driven toward making it as perfect as possible, almost to a fault.
 From working in so many different roles and places in the past I'm very adaptable as a teammate and get along with people exceptionally well.
 I also understand how fundamentally important this is.
 Finally, I'm able to make connections and insights into user experience that someone coming from a more traditional background might not be able to.

-Digital Root:

-Sum the digits of a positive integer to form the digital root.
-The resulting root should be a single digit.